 Tracy Gray has something important to tell women about their philanthropy: do less of it.
 It’s not the usual message that donors get from the world, and it’s not the usual message here at Philanthropy Women, either.
-But the context of this message comes from Gray’s conviction that the quicker we grow women’s wealth, the quicker we will move toward a better society.
+But the context of this message comes from Gray’s conviction that the quicker we grow women’s wealth through gender lens investing, the quicker we will move toward a better society.

 “Take some of your money out of charity and put it into women-owned or women-led businesses,” Gray advised women donors, in a recent phone chat with Philanthropy Women.

 Gray is not giving this advice lightly, but out of years of experience as both an investor and a feminist thought leader.
 Gray began her career in venture capital in 1999 and has a reputation for being thorough and meticulous as a finance expert.
 “Ms. Gray works tirelessly to research emerging domestic market trends, find high quality investment opportunities and manage relationships with seed and limited partners,” said David Morris, Vice President of Global Product Strategy and Marketing at FalconStor Software, in a review of Ms. Gray on LinkedIn.
 Beyond financial expertise, Gray also spent part of her career as a senior advisor to Los Angeles Mayor Antonio Villaraigosa, focused on international business and economic development.
 On top of all that, Gray is also the founder a nonprofit called We Are Enough, which is focused entirely on educating women across the world, at every economic level, about how and why to invest with a gender lens and in women-owned businesses.